-Today, "Ivan Vazov" boulevard passes under the giant and massive gate.
+Today, "Ivan Vazov" boulevard passes under the giant and massive fortress gate.

 Here are the remains of ancient Roman residential buildings and old barracks, where the numerous Roman soldiers who guarded the emperor during his visits to the warm mineral healing springs of Hisaria stayed.

-The Roman barracks were built in the second half of the IV century.
+Of particular interest is the Roman barracks complex, built in the second half of the IV century.

 An army of about 600 men was permanently garrisoned in the barracks.